What is anxiety?

 An anxiety disorder occurs when anxiety starts to affect a person’s life and prevents them from engaging with friends, family, work or school.
 Rather than feeling anxious in response to actual danger, someone with an anxiety disorder will experience the same symptoms in situations they perceive as dangerous (e.g. when meeting new people or taking public transport).

-Not all anxiety fits into a single category, and some people may experience a combination of different types.
-These are some common types of anxiety:
+Not all symptoms of anxiety fit into a single category and some people may experience a combination of different types of anxiety.
+Learning what different types of anxiety disorders exist can help you better understand your experience of anxiety.

 What causes anxiety disorders?